manwendra-mm/DS-Algorithms/README.md

 # DS-Algorithms
 This is my First GitHub Repository which I created on 15/10/2023.
-This Repo will be have all DSA Programs that I have solved and will be solving.
+This Repo will be having all DSA Programs that I have solved and will be solving.
+These programs will be mostly in C Language.

 This Repository has the Programs to Implement:
 1. Circular Queue: circularQueue.c